 A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder blades.
 Pain could be felt behind the forehead and the brow, although the problem originates in the cervical spine.

 The pain usually starts after a sudden neck movement, such as a sneeze.
 Along with head and neck discomfort, signs may include:

 Risk facets that will be engaged in headache onset or irritate cervicogenic headaches include:

 The analysis of a headache commences using a thorough medical background using a physical and neurological evaluation.
 Diagnostic testing may include:

-Any type of auto collision can lead to whiplash and other injuries, however, whiplash occurs most frequently during rear-end impacts in a car.
-Whiplash occurs when the head suddenly moves back-and-forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
+Any type of auto collision can lead to whiplash and other injuries.
+However, whiplash occurs most frequently during rear-end impacts in a car.
+Whiplash occurs when the head suddenly moves back and forth in any given direction as a result of a powerful force, extending the neck beyond its normal range of motion.
 This type of injury can also be caused by trauma from a sports injury or other type of accident.
-The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels and other tissues.
-When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that results in pain, whiplash headaches and other symptoms.
+The neck is a complex structure consisting of joints, muscles, tendons, ligaments, nerves, blood vessels, and other tissues.
+When the structures of the neck are subjected to an extreme force, such as that from a car crash, the tissues within the neck can become irritated and inflamed, causing injuries that result in pain, whiplash headaches, and other symptoms.

 The symptoms of whiplash generally develop immediately after the automobile accident, although occasionally, the pain and discomfort can take up to several days, weeks, or even months to manifest.
 The pain is often in the form of whiplash headaches.